PIC Allotments from a Program Perspective

 Other Considerations

-- Be cautious of moving funds out of existing PIC codes such as SPED or Comp Ed to a newer funds such as Early Education or Dyslexia as it could affect Maintenance of Effort for SPED or cause you to fall below the required percentage in Comp Ed.
+- Be cautious of moving funds out of existing PIC codes such as SPED to another fund such as Early Education or Dyslexia as it could affect Maintenance of Effort for SPED (you must spend as much in PIC 23 as in your last compliant year on MOE).

 - Salaries should be paid based on the percentage of time an employee works for a program (also called cost objective).
 It might be appropriate in some cases to “split fund” an employee.
-For example, if a teacher spends 50% of the day teaching SPED students and 50% of the day teaching At Risk intervention, a 50/50 split of the salary between PIC 23 and 24 would be appropriate.
-However, keep in mind that split funding between a general fund and a federal fund or a comp ed fund will require written time and effort paperwork.
+However, keep in mind that split funding between a general fund and a federal fund will require written time and effort paperwork.
+In addition, you must get on the Substitute System of Time and Effort list each year.

 A deep understanding of the intent and purpose of special program allotments will contribute to a use of funds that truly benefits students in the special programs supported by the additional funding.
 As you review the budget for the current school year and begin planning for the upcoming year, this information should be utilized to assist in the budgeting and coding decisions related to special program PICs.